AndrewTrepagnier/SAVEPIPE/README.md

     corrosion_rate=10.0  # mpy (optional)
 )

-# Perform comprehensive analysis
+# Analyze with time-based corrosion adjustment
-results = pipe.analyze_pipe_thickness(actual_thickness=0.060)
+results = pipe.analyze_pipe_thickness(measured_thickness=0.060, year_inspected=2023)
+print("Present-day thickness:", results["actual_thickness"])

 # Generate full report with visualizations
-report_files = pipe.generate_full_report(actual_thickness=0.060)
+report_files = pipe.generate_full_report(measured_thickness=0.060, year_inspected=2023)
 ```

 ### Example Output of Reports and Visuals

-An folder called "Reports" will be automatically generated in the user's root directory and populated with .txt reports and helpful visualizations of the TMIN analysis.
+A folder called "Reports" will be automatically generated in the user's root directory and populated with .txt reports and helpful visualizations of the TMIN analysis.
+The report will show both the measured thickness, the inspection year, and the calculated present-day thickness.

 ### Pressure Design (ASME B31.1)
 - Calculates minimum wall thickness for pressure containment